ironhack-labs/lab-express-spotify/readme.md

 [Spotify](https://www.spotify.com/us/) is a super cool music streaming service that provides you access to tons of music without ever having to buy an album.

-Today, we're going to build an Express app to search spotify for artists, albums, and tracks.
+Today, we're going to build an Express app to search Spotify for artists, albums, and tracks.
 In addition, we'll be able to play a preview of some of these songs.

 To see the final product check out the deployed version: https://spotify-lab.herokuapp.com.